namaggarwal/ticketbooking/README.md

 Compiler : Turbo C++
 Data-Storage : File

-This is a screen/option based program.
+This is a dos based program.
 It creates file to store the data.

 See/Add to Todo list if you would like to contribute.